 This pork tenderloin marinade is a sweet and savory blend of olive oil, garlic, mustard, brown sugar and herbs.
 Marinated pork tenderloin can be grilled, broiled or sauteed for an easy dinner that the whole family will love!

-Pork tenderloin is one of the most versatile cuts of meat, it’s great in the slow cooker, stuffed with savory fillings, or simply cooked in a flavorful marinade.
-This marinade is also great on chicken and pork chops.
+Pork tenderloin is one of the most versatile cuts of meat.
+It’s great as slow cooker pork tenderloin, stuffed pork tenderloin, or simply cooked in a flavorful marinade.
+This marinade is also great on chicken and in other pork recipes.

-I am all about using marinades to infuse flavor into my meats, and this pork tenderloin marinade is one of my all time favorites.
-It produces tender and juicy results every time, and can easily be doubled or tripled if you’re cooking a lot of meat for a crowd.
+I am all about using marinade recipes to infuse flavor into my meats, and this pork tenderloin marinade is one of my all time favorites.
+It produces tender and juicy results every time!

 While this recipe is delicious as-is, you can add other ingredients to customize it to your tastes.